 The regulations outlined in cfr 820, recognized as the Quality System Regulation (QSR), delineate critical FDA guidelines governing the quality management systems (QMS) of medical device manufacturers.
 This regulation stipulates requirements across various stages, including design, manufacturing, packaging, labeling, storage, installation, and servicing of medical devices.
 For pharmaceutical regulatory officers, comprehending these fundamentals is crucial for ensuring compliance with necessary standards.
 Key concepts such as current Good Manufacturing Practices (cGMP) and QMS are integral to a robust adherence strategy.

 The importance of cGMP and QMS in compliance with cfr 820 cannot be overstated.
 A recent analysis revealed that from 2008 to 2025, FDA inspections resulted in 5,740 citations under cfr 820, underscoring the prevalence of regulatory challenges within the industry.
 Notably, deficiencies in Corrective and Preventive Action (CAPA) systems ranked among the most cited violations, with 5,783 citations issued during the same timeframe.
-This underscores the imperative for pharmaceutical firms to implement effective quality management systems that not only fulfill compliance requirements but also foster continuous improvement.
+This underscores the imperative for pharmaceutical firms to implement that not only fulfill compliance requirements but also foster continuous improvement.

 Real-world examples further underscore the significance of a robust QMS.
 For instance, no FDA citations were recorded under Subpart N from 2008 to 2025, indicating that manufacturers consistently meet expectations regarding servicing controls.
 In contrast, the FDA issued 46 warnings to device manufacturers concerning staff training, with nearly five percent citing insufficient procedures for training and identifying training needs.
 These instances highlight the critical role of comprehensive training and documentation in ensuring compliance.